arhaverly/AssemblyToQuantumCompiler/README.md

-# This project was created as part of Andy Haverly's PhD Dissertation.
-Please forgive the messiness :)
+# This project was created as part of Andy Haverly's Ph.D.
+Dissertation.

 How can I use these transformations more easily?